Monodromy action of mirror stops for toric Calabi-Yau surfaces: Legendrian lifts of embedded Lagrangian graphs

 and the standard area form $dr\wedge dq_2$.
 Here $\delta_{x_i}$ is the Dirac measure, and $\chi_{\{R^\pm\}\times S^1}$ is the measure which integrates over the boundary circles.
 By general principles of the semi-discrete optimal transport problem \cite{cuesta1993characterization}, the solution is unique (up to a set of measure zero).
 Furthermore, by \cite{aurenhammer1998minkowski}, the regions $T^{-1}(x_i)$ correspond (up to a set of measure zero) to the faces of a power diagram $\Vor^{w_x}$ for the subsets $\{x_i, \{R^-\}\times S^1, \{R^+\}\times S^1\}$ for a certain set of weights $w_x=\{w_i, w_N, w_S\}$, which also depend continuously on the $x_i$.
 In this sense, the weighted Voronoi graph is the minimizing planar graph selected by the transport problem.
 It is immediate from the construction of the power diagram that the diagram varies continuously in both the weight parameters $w_x$ and points $x_i$.
 We define the map $\Vor^{w_x} \colon \uConf_\nn(M)\to \mathcal N_{\phi_\nn}^{c,\Area}(M)$ to assign to each point configuration this power diagram.
-As noted previously, linearly interpolating the weights $w_x \to 0$ gives homotopy commutativity of the square $B$. \item The recent work \cite{belegradek2025point} constructs a map
+As noted previously, linearly interpolating the weights $w_x \to 0$ gives homotopy commutativity of the square $B$. \item The extension theorem for centers of Jordan domains from \cite[Theorem 1.1]{belegradek2025point} lets us extend the centroid choice on convex faces to a center choice on arbitrary Jordan faces in this component, giving a map

 with the property that $\Cent^{+}(\phi)\subset M\setminus \Im(\phi)$, i.e., the points belong to the faces.
 Furthermore, this map extends the centroid map in the sense that it agrees with the centroid map when restricted to $\mathcal N_{\phi_\nn}^{c}(M)$.
 This gives us commutativity of $C$. \end{itemize} The unlabeled face commutes by construction.